Kannan171/tp/docs/UserGuide.md

 ## Features

-TeamSync allows you to manage your group projects easily.
+TeamSync allows you to manage your group projects easily by:

-1. Quickly **add, edit and delete** the contact details of your teammates
+1. quickly **adding, editing and deleting** the contact details of your teammates
-2. **Manage and view** each teammate's timetable
+2. **managing** each teammate's modules and time commitments
-3. **Schedule** meetings
+3. **scheduling** meetings
-4. **Visualise** your group's timetable at a glance
+4. **visualising** your group's timetable at a glance

-### Built-in validation
+### Stay Organised

+TeamSync is built with seamless integration and flawless organisation in mind.

+TeamSync comes with neat and adjustable views for your teammates, your schedule and your meetings to suit your visual needs.

 TeamSync provides built-in validation to ensure that errors are caught as early as possible.

-It guarantees
+It guarantees:
-1. No duplicate contacts
+1. no duplicate contacts
-2. No module conflicts for each teammate
+2. no module conflicts for each teammate
-3. No overlapping meetings
+3. no overlapping meetings

-Additionally, TeamSync performs basic validation on other contact details.
+TeamSync allows you to export your contact, allowing you to synchronize easily with all your teammates.

-### Timetable view
+### Timetable View

 TeamSync offers both a textual and a visual representation of schedules.
 Its colour-coded timetable clearly distinguishes between meetings and each teammate's modules, allowing you to coordinate schedules efficiently.